Super Lawyers - Badge

 • Construction Zones and Public Transit Risks – Uneven surfaces or obstructed walkways at CTA stations, such as Roosevelt or Belmont, and sidewalk closures near The Loop or West Loop construction sites frequently contribute to slip and fall injuries.

-Chicago Property Owners’ Duties to Prevent Slips and Falls
+What Duties Do Chicago Property Owners Have to Prevent Slips and Falls?

 • Maintaining a Safe Environment – A “reasonable person” standard determines how owners should act.
 For example, a River North restaurant manager needs to quickly clean spills and place wet floor signs, while a landlord should inspect hallways and sidewalks for cracks or debris to prevent accidents.